piyalidas10/Ecommerce/README.md

 # Run Ecommerce application
+Before push any code you have to pass in lint and test cases
+1. ng lint
+2. ng test
+after pass in both cases

 npm start

+# PUSH Ecommerce application
+Before push any code you have to pass in lint and test cases
+1. ng lint
+2. ng test
+after pass in both cases
+1. git add .
+2. git commit -m "message" --no-verify
+3. git push -u origin master

 # In  API service static JSON files are used which are coming from assets folder
 categories.json